Managing an Apprentice

 Our apprenticeship aims to bring talented people into GCS who would not have previously considered a career in government.
 The scheme is a development programme and involves having a full-time job, as well as working through the Level 4 Public Relations and Communications Assistant apprenticeship standard.

 The apprenticeship programme runs for 18 months, during which participants will experience work in different communications teams across government departments.
+Their placement must include a rotation in a digital or data team.
+This will be organised by the business unit in which the apprentice is posted.
 They will have the chance to be involved and take ownership of their own projects, as well as receive world-class training led by GCS and our apprenticeship training providers – JGA.

-The GCS has been awarded the best apprenticeship employer 2021 by PRCA (Public Relations and Communications Association) for a second time.
+The GCS has been awarded the best apprenticeship employer by PRCA (Public Relations and Communications Association) for the fourth time.
+We have held this award from 2021 to 2024.
 Line Managers are given a rewarding role helping kick-start someone’s career, foster new talent into the profession and work first-hand on our award-winning programme.

 Key information